CrisztinaZudor/Outlier-Detection/README.md

 ![Image](https://github.com/user-attachments/assets/2aa83800-0f85-478c-a026-39b57fd733e0)

-## Project Analyses
-The project is divided into two analyses:<br>
-* The first focuses on "ash" and "malic acid" variables, demonstrating the algorithm's effectiveness with a simpler, clustered distribution.<br>
-* The second deals with "flavanoids" and "color intensity", testing the algorithm's capability in handling complex, banana-shaped distributions.<br>

 ## How to Run the Code
 ### Running the Code in Google Colab
 You can easily run the code in Google Colab with the following steps: